 “Don’t you think you would have known if he had, considering you’re still on my doorstep?
 Have you been here this whole time?”

-“Get out of here, both of you.
+“Get out of my garden, both of you.
 I will call the police.”

 Glenda grabbed the late Mr Holt’s cricket bat from the coat rack behind the door and shouldered it, stepping out into the scented evening.
 “Don’t make me say it again.”